Sma1033/drum_generation_with_ssm/README.md

 ## Explanation for files

 - `step_1_midi_data_preprocessing.ipynb` <br/>
-   The file contains most pre-processing steps taken for the model.
+   The file contains most pre-processing steps taken for the purposed model.
 From input MIDI file, we can extract melodic track spectrogram and melodic/drum SSM in this file.

 - `step_2_generate_drum_ssm_from_melodic_ssm.ipynb` <br/>
    The file contains drum SSM generation model and all the necessary procedures to predict drum SSM from input melodic SSM.